 - Protect cross connections that cannot be eliminated with an approved backflow prevention device or assembly.

 - Conduct timely annual testing of backflow prevention assemblies on your property.

 Backflow Testing Requirements

 - Upon installation (please note: the fee for filing a new test report is not included with plumbing permits)

 - When cleaned, repaired or overhauled

 The City of White Rock has contracted BSI Online to maintain all backflow testing submissions and newly installed or previously unregistered backflow preventors.
 BSI Online allows for the online submission of test reports.
 This is to make test submissions easier for the consumer or the tester.

 Testing will have to be completed by an individual who is certified by the British Columbia Water and Waste Association (BCWWA).

 Certified testers will need to hold a White Rock Business License and register with the City's new contractor BSI Online to submit test reports online for a fee of $35.
-For new backflow device testing forms, or a list of certified testers, please contact Engineering and Municipal Operations Department at 604-541-2181.
+New backflow device testing forms can be found here: Backflow Prevention Test Report PDF.
+For a list of certified testers, please contact Engineering and Municipal Operations Department at 604-541-2181.